Stardom Golden Week Fight Tour: Event

 The show featured total of seven professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event will be the pay-per-view and largest show of the "Stardom Golden Week Fight Tour" series of smaller events which will take place between May 1 and 8, 2022.
 The event's press conference was held on April 27, 2022 at the Tokyo Culture Culture venue and was broadcast on Stardom's YouTube channel.

 Jushin Liger joined the commentary table for the night.
 On the third match of the night, Mayu Iwatani defeated Thekla to win the SWA World Championship and being one title away from winning all of Stardom's possible championships.
 Iwatani was also billed as the second "grand slam champion" of Stardom alongside Io Shirai.
 The fifth match saw God's Eye's Syuri, Mirai, Ami Sourei and a briefly returning Konami picking up a victory over Donna Del Mondo (Giulia, Himeka, Natsupoi and Mai Sakurai).
-The following bout saw Hazuki and Koguma recapturing the Goddess of Stardom Championship from Momo Watanabe and Starlight Kid.
+The following bout saw Hazuki and Koguma recapturing the Goddesses of Stardom Championship from Momo Watanabe and Starlight Kid.
 They became the first team to ever win the titles on more than one occasion.

 The main event portraited the confrontation between Saya Kamitani and Maika for the Wonder of Stardom Championship, match which solded with Kamitani retaining her title.
 After the victory, Cinderella Tournament winner Mirai stepped up to remind Kamitani of their title match from Stardom Flashing Champions which was set to occur on May 28, 2022.